tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 2.2.2
 	Spline to Mesh:
-		[CHANGE] Renamed the "Mesh Export" tool to "Spline to Mesh" to avoid confusion.
-		[CHANGE] Spline to Mesh does no more require the input spline to be on the X/Y plane [FIXED] Spline to Mesh does not open in recent Unity version [FIXED] Spline to Mesh produces wrong values in UV2.y
+		[CHANGE] Renamed the "Mesh Export" tool to "Spline to Mesh" to avoid confusion [CHANGE] Spline to Mesh does no more require the input spline to be on the X/Y plane [FIXED] Spline to Mesh does not open in recent Unity version [FIXED] Spline to Mesh produces wrong values in UV2.y